ErfanY/eyousefi.com/content/posts/on-blogging.md

 of them.
 This can be a routine, where blogging, your hobby.

 ## So what
-Well, why do I do it, or why shoud I do it.
+Well, why do I do it, or why should I do it.
 I personally do it to put my thoughts into some digital paper.
 To be able to reflect back on stuff and hopefully learn a thing or two from it.
 As much as I would enjoy it of course if read by others, it is less relevant in my case.
 Whether it is being read or not, it is my own reflection that I intend to use this for.
 So here you go, a few reasons why blogging might be an interesting thing to do and why it can help you or